 - Coordinated care.
 Mayo doctors work closely with your local doctor to coordinate treatment and follow-up care.

 Mayo Clinic in Rochester, Minn., ranks No. 1 for kidney disorders in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked high performing for kidney disorders by U.S. News & World Report.
+Mayo Clinic in Scottsdale, Ariz., ranks among the Best Hospitals for kidney disorders by U.S. News & World Report.
+Mayo Clinic in Jacksonville, Fla., is ranked high performing for kidney disorders by U.S. News & World Report.

-- Beck LH, et al. Causes and diagnosis of membranous nephropathy. http://www.uptodate.com/contents/causes-and-diagnosis-of-membranous-nephropathy.
-Accessed June 9, 2011.
+- Beck LH, et al. Causes and diagnosis of membranous nephropathy. http://www.uptodate.com/home.
+Accessed Aug.
+14, 2014.